Reverse Osmosis Drinking Water System Supplier

 ● UV Disinfection.

 Reverse osmosis drinking water systems do eliminate varying types and amounts of microbial pathogens from water.
-However, some pathogens are retained in the water and its consumption can lead to waterborne diseases.
+However, some pathogens are retained in the water and their consumption can lead to waterborne diseases.
 Disinfecting the RO permeate using UV water sterilizers exterminates 99.99% of the pathogens making the water safe and healthy to drink.

 Reverse osmosis typically removes all mineral constituents from the water.
 According to the WHO and health experts, it is imperative that drinking water contains vital minerals like calcium.
 Remineralization adds essential minerals into the RO permeate thereby mitigating dietary deficiencies.